openlegend/core-rules/core/SRD.md

 -   Protection vs. Resolve

-**Description:** You cancel boons affecting an enemy. \newline
+**Description:** With the power of Protection, you are able to cancel boon effects on enemies by interrupting their power, similar to how you might defend against incoming attacks by short-circuiting their effect. \newline

-**Effect:** You nullify boons affecting the target of a maximum Power Level equal to the Power Level of this bane.
-The Power Level at which you invoke this bane determines the types of effects you can nullify, as follows:
+**Effect:** You cancel a single boon affecting the target of this bane's power level or lower.
+The invoking power level further impacts the effect as follows:

--   **Power Level 1** - You can cancel boons that must be actively invoked.
-In addition, the target cannot invoke that boon again for 1 minute.
+-   **Power Level 1** - You can cancel a boon that must be actively invoked.
+In addition, the target cannot benefit from or have the target boon invoked upon them for 1 minute.

 -   **Power Level 6** - You can cancel boons that are permanent, passive, or inherent to the target (e.g. the invisibility of a Will o' Wisp).
 In the absence of other rules, assume that the target can re-activate the boon as a major action.